clips/memory-networs-for-reading-comprehension/README.md

-# End to End Memory Network
+# Memory networks for machine reading comprehension
 This repository contains a pytorch implementation of end-to-end memory networks (MemNNs) for machine reading comprehension.
 The implementation is based on this [repository](https://github.com/uditsaxena/examples/tree/master/memory_network_n2n).

 ## Requirements